FIFA World Cup Trophy: Jules Rimet Trophy

 Jules Rimet Trophy replica on display in the English National Football Museum.
 The original was stolen from Brazil in 1983 and has never been recovered.

-The Jules Rimet Cup was the original trophy of the FIFA World Cup.
+The Jules Rimet Trophy was the original trophy of the FIFA World Cup.
 Originally called "Victory", but generally known simply as the World Cup or Coupe du Monde, it was renamed in 1946 to honour the FIFA President Jules Rimet, who in 1929 passed a vote to initiate the competition.
 It was designed by French sculptor Abel Lafleur and made of gold-plated sterling silver on a lapis lazuli base.
 In 1954 the base was replaced with a taller version to accommodate more winners' details.
 It stood 35 centimetres (14 in) high and weighed 3.8 kilograms (8.4 lb).
 It comprised a decagonal cup, supported by a winged figure representing Nike, the ancient Greek goddess of victory.

 The Jules Rimet Trophy was taken to Uruguay for the first FIFA World Cup aboard the Conte Verde, which set sail from Villefranche-sur-Mer, just southeast of Nice, in June 1930.
 This was the same ship that carried Jules Rimet and the footballers representing France, Romania, and Belgium who were participating in the tournament that year.
 The first team to be awarded the trophy was Uruguay, the winners of the 1930 World Cup.

 Jules Rimet presents the World Cup trophy to Raúl Jude, president of the Uruguayan Football Association, winners of the inaugural 1930 FIFA World Cup.
 This trophy was renamed for Rimet in 1946.

 During World War II, the trophy was held by 1938 champion Italy.
 Ottorino Barassi, the Italian vice-president of FIFA and president of FIGC, secretly transported the trophy from a bank in Rome and hid it in a shoe-box under his bed to prevent the Nazis from taking it.
 The 1958 FIFA World Cup in Sweden marked the beginning of a tradition regarding the trophy.
 As Brazilian captain Hilderaldo Bellini heard photographers' requests for a better view of the Jules Rimet Trophy, he lifted it up in the air.
 Every cup-winning captain since has repeated the gesture.

 On 20 March 1966, four months before the 1966 FIFA World Cup in England, the trophy was stolen during a public exhibition at Westminster Central Hall.
-It was found seven days later wrapped in newspaper at the bottom of a suburban garden hedge in Beulah Hill, Upper Norwood, South London, by a black and white collie dog named Pickles.
+It was found seven days later wrapped in newspaper at the bottom of a suburban garden hedge in Beulah Hill, Upper Norwood, south London, by a black and white collie dog named Pickles.